Tell us what you want to hear.

 Asthma affects approximately 300 million people worldwide and more than 3 million Canadians.
 People who have this condition have inflamed, swollen and sensitive airways that can narrow and become clogged with sticky mucus when exposed to a trigger.
 This can lead to shortness of breath, tightness in the chest and coughing and wheezing during an asthma attack.

 Knowing the signs of an asthma attack and what to do is important if you or someone you know lives with asthma.
-It’s also a really good idea to learn how to treat an asthma attack if you encounter one, as this could save a life.
+It’s also a really good idea to learn how to respond to an asthma attack if you encounter one, as this could save a life.
 A severe asthma attack that does not get better with conventional asthma treatment could become a life-threatening emergency.

 If someone you know is having an asthma attack, then you should help them follow the above steps.